FULL SPOILER REVIEW AHEAD

 Arya’s arc is short, a little too short for my taste, but it serves its purpose.
 To remind us of Arya’s current state, and how fucked she might be.
 I’m curious, that’s all I can say about it.

 The episode ends where it started, at the wall.
 Alliser wants to kill Davos and Jon’s companion, they have to find a way around that whole dying thing.
-Sure, honestly, who cares about those guys when the episode ends with one of my favorite scene of the show so far.
+Sure, honestly, who cares about those guys when the episode ends with one of my favourite scene of the show so far.
 The revelation of Melisandre’s true appearance as she removes her necklace.
 It was a great scene, it sold me for the next episode, and it made Melisandre, right along with Sansa, one of the two characters that I will be on the lookout for this season.

 In conclusion, this was an ok first episode.
-I’m sure that if season 5 haven’t butchered the story so much, I would be a lot more interested by now, but I’m not, I’m still not expecting much.
+I’m sure that if season 5 hasn’t butchered the story so much, I would be a lot more interested by now, but I’m not, I’m still not expecting much.
 One of the worries that I have now, considering that the producers of the show have been a few statements that season 6 will be a lot more toned down in terms of its rape scenes and its treatment of women, I am afraid that the show will have female characters kill male characters just as an attempt to “give us what we want”, which, well, isn’t what we want.
 There are many ways to show us the horror of a harsh and patriarchal world where women have little to no rights, and no control over their lives, showing us violent and lengthy rape scenes just isn’t the way to do it and reduces female character’s lives as lives of abuse and rape, when those lives should be complex.
 There is so much more about women than how men treat them.
 Just as there is so much more about women than their sexuality.
 We will see whether the show has learned or not, or this is all a rude and crude attempt at baiting women back into watching the show.

 7.5/10 – It’s alright, lots of women, no rape, I appreciated.